Skip to main content

 Double Crochet US | Treble Crochet UK

-A US double crochet (abbreviated as dc) or UK treble crochet (abbreviated as tr) is one of the most common crochet stitches.
+A US double crochet (abbreviated as dc) or UK treble crochet (abbreviated as tr) is another common crochet stitch especially used to make granny squares.
 It’s taller than a single or half double crochet and creates a soft, open fabric—great for blankets, garments, and accessories.

 How to to and create Double Crochet US | Treble Crochet UK